Populus tremula: Ecology

-Eurasian aspen is a water and light demanding species that is able to vigorously colonize an open area after fire, clear cutting or other kind of damages.
+Eurasian aspen is a water and light demanding species that is able to vigorously colonize an open area after fire, clear cutting or other kinds of damage.
 After an individual has been damaged or destroyed, root suckers are produced abundantly on the shallow lateral roots.
-Fast growth continues until the age of about 20 years when crown competition increases.
+Fast growth continues until the age of about 20 years, when crown competition increases.
 After that, growth speed decreases and culminates at about 30 years of age.
 Aspen can reach an age of 200 years.

 It is a very hardy species and tolerates long, cold winters and short summers.

-Aspen is resistant to browsing pressure by fallow deer due to its unpleasant taste.
+Aspen is resistant to browsing pressure by fallow deer owing to its unpleasant taste.

 This species is important for the hornet moth, which uses it as a host during the larval stage.

 Fossil record

 Fossils of Populus tremula have been described from the fossil flora of Kızılcahamam district in Turkey which is of early Pliocene age.